 The second argument is the cell range that contains the data.
 In this example, our data is in A2:B16.
 As with any function, you'll need to use a comma to separate each argument:

 =VLOOKUP("Photo frame", A2:B16

-Note: It's important to know that VLOOKUP will always search the first column in this range.
+It's important to know that VLOOKUP will always search the first column in this range.
 In this example, it will search column A for "Photo frame".
-In some cases, you may need to move the columns around so the first column contains the correct data.
+The value that it returns (in this case, the price) will always need to be to the right of that column.

 The third argument is the column index number.
 It's simpler than it sounds: The first column in the range is 1, the second column is 2, etc. In this case, we are trying to find the price of the item, and the prices are contained in the second column.
 This means our third argument will be 2: